| | Because in our 12 months in government we set an

 training and self-evaluation.
 We will ensure that:

-| the media is free to inform and express opinions |
+| | the media is free to inform and express opinions | | | encourage the media to support the values of our

-| support the establishment of a television channel for
+multi-cultural society | | | support the establishment of a television channel for

 programmes in both the main vernacular languages, Fijian and Hindi

-which should evenutally be extended to other ethnic groups. |
+which should evenutally be extended to other ethnic groups. | |